 The number one cause of sleep deprivation is sleeping disorders, including insomnia.
 When a person is deprived of sufficient rest, they lose the chance to function optimally throughout the day.
-Meditation may help in making it easier for them to fall and stay asleep.
-Maintaining this practice can minimize or eliminate the negative effects of these conditions.
+Meditation may help make it easier for them to fall and stay asleep.
+Maintaining this practice can minimize or eliminate the harmful effects of these conditions.

 2. Promotes Better Sleep Hygiene

 A person who meditates can create good sleep hygiene through regular practice.
 Since it is mastered through constant practice, you also set your circadian rhythm into a steadier and better-paced cycle.
 Making this a habit will create a vast and positive impact on your life.

 3. Improves Mental Health